wemakecustom/menu-part-bundle/README.md

             visitors:
                 - wmc.menu_part.filter.security # ID of a Service implementing MenuVisitorInterface

-                ## May also be specified with a priority
+                ## May also be specified with a priority.
-                # wmc.menu_part.filter.security:
+                # the lowest the priority, the earliest the visitor will be run
-                #     priority:             10
+                # wmc.menu_part.visitor.l10n: { priority: 99 }

             class: "my-awesome-menu"
                 ## May also be specified as a list